 When eye redness and irritation is a problem, the use of eye drops may be recommended.

 Corticosteroid nasal sprays may be prescribed to help reduce inflammation and to help prevent attacks from occurring.
-These do not cause worsening of nasal congestion and can be particularly effective when used as a longer term preventative at times when symptoms are expected to be most problematic eg: spring and early summer.
+These do not cause worsening of nasal congestion and can be particularly effective when used as a longer-term preventative at times when symptoms are expected to be most problematic eg: spring and early summer.
+For rapid short-term relief from severe symptoms, oral corticosteroids may be prescribed.
+However, the use of oral corticosteroids for longer than 10 days is not recommended due to adverse effects such as weight gain, mood changes and acne.

 Whilst this treatment is not effective in all cases, the majority of people who undertake it show some degree of improvement.